 Hong Kong's "specialness" being eroded, zero growth plausible - S&P Global

-The firm said Hong Kong's long-term economic prospects faced risks from the rapid deterioration in the U.S.-China relationship, resulting in a decoupling of the U.S. dollar and Chinese renminbi financial systems.
+Hong Kong's long-term economic prospects faced risks from the deterioration in the U.S.-China relationship, resulting in a decoupling of the U.S. dollar and Chinese financial systems, the agency said.

-A second risk is an accelerated financial opening of mainland China that would lessen Hong Kong's role as a conduit.
+A second risk was an accelerated financial opening of mainland China that would lessen Hong Kong's role as a global financial centre.

 "Hong Kong's specialness is being eroded," S&P said in a new report.
-"A plausible downside scenario could see trend growth of zero in a decade," it added, though its "baseline" estimate was for a more moderate a fall to just over 1% by 2030 from 2.7% in 2018.
+"A plausible downside scenario could see trend growth of zero in a decade," it added, saying its "baseline" estimate was for a fall to 1.1% by 2030 compared to 2.7% back in 2018.

+A downside scenario would be an acute or chronic deterioration in macroeconomic stability and prospects.

+"We see the most likely catalysts for each of these scenarios being financial decoupling from the U.S. and a gradual, persistent rise in domestic policy uncertainty, respectively," S&P said.

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))